wearedevx/keystone/readme.md

   <a href="https://github.com/wearedevx/keystone"><img alt="Keystone status" src="https://github.com/wearedevx/keystone/workflows/Keystone%20CI/badge.svg"></a>
 </p>

-Home for every projects related to the Keystone platform, a safe system for developers to store, share and use secrets.
+Home for every project related to the Keystone platform, a safe system for developers to store, share and use secrets.

 ## Getting Started